Janice Gould: Career

 Gould taught at over 13 colleges and universities in the fields of English, Creative Writing, Native American Studies and Women's Studies, and served as the Hallie Ford Chair of Creative Writing at Willamette University.
 At the time of her death, she was an associate professor in Women's and Ethnic Studies, and Native American Studies at the University of Colorado at Colorado Springs.
 From 2014 to 2016, Gould served as the Poet Laureate of Pike's Peak.
 She published 8 books.
 These books range from collections of her own poetry, chapbooks, art books and anthologies of essays.
 Her poetry has been published in over 60 journals, reviews and anthologies.

 Gould was the recipient of many awards for her literary achievements, including the Ford Dissertation Fellowship, the Astraea Foundation Grant, a "Spirit of the Springs" Award from the City of Colorado Springs, and from Native Literatures: Generations.

 Themes

 Gould's work contains themes of “love, loneliness, longing for connection, family, history, place, and music”.
-She uses the term "Indigenous Assemblage" to categorize race, sex, and gender, as Gould was mixed-blood and identified as a lesbian.
+The term "Indigenous Assemblage" has been used about her work, to describe links across race, sex, gender, and geography.
 According to Shanna Lewis, Gould's The Force of Gratitude features the resurgence of traditional Indigenous identity to explain that her father was Two Spirited.